Guide To GitOps

 What are the core principles of GitOps?

-After much debate and discussion, the OpenGitOps project was able to distill GitOps down to these 4 principles that are succinct, and yet accurately capture the key ideas of GitOps.
+After much debate and discussion, the OpenGitOps project was distilled down to these four succinct principles yet accurately captured the key ideas of GitOps.

 #1.
 Declarative: The entire system has to be described declaratively